baby eating

 What's the child health challenge?

-Since 1995, peanut allergies have increased by over 350 percent.
-Melbourne is a food allergy hotspot with one in 10 babies affected, the highest incidence globally.
+Since 1995, peanut allergies have increased by more than 350 per cent.
+Melbourne is a food allergy hotspot with one in 10 babies affected – the highest incidence globally.

-The need for a curative treatment is greatest for peanut allergy since it is usually lifelong.
-Avoiding trigger foods is the only treatment, but this causes lifestyle restrictions and anxiety about accidentally eating the food.
+The need for a routinely available treatment is greatest for peanut allergy since it is usually lifelong.
+Currently, avoiding trigger foods is the only treatment, but this can cause lifestyle restrictions and anxiety about accidentally eating the food.

 What's the child health challenge?